djjudas21/hddtemp/README.md

 Facter 1.7 or greater is required for this module to function.

-It has been tested to work with any puppet version gretaer than 3.0.x
+It has been tested to work with puppet versions 3.0.x and greater.

+It will work with puppet 2.7 but fails if ruby is >=2.0.0.

 * Centos 6.x
 * SLES 11
+* Fedora 18+

 ## Dependencies